fantasycalendar/FoundryVTT-Sequencer/DOCS.md

 `effect` is a reference to the effect in itself - interact with this at your own risk.

-`data` is the effect's data that is going to be passed to FXMaster.
+`data` is the effect's data that is going to be passed to canvas layer.

 You _must_ define the function like above and return the data at the end of the function.
 See examples at the bottom of the [readme](README.md#magic-missile) for more in depth usage.